edwinlim0919/edwinlim0919.github.io/_pages/about.md

 Non-Technical Interests
 ======
 I'm a very active person, and am in the process of figuring out the whole "work-life-balance" thing.
 Having a life outside of work is critical to my sanity, but it's easier said than done!
-Although I try not to fall into the "Tech Bro" stereotypes, sometimes it is unavoidable.
+Although I try not to fall into "Tech Bro" stereotypes, sometimes it is unavoidable.
 At least I do not currently own any Patagonia clothing (as of August 2024).
 Some of the things I do in my free time are:
 - Rock climbing (I like bouldering)
 - Weightlifting
 - Hiking